arhamkhnz/arhamkhnz/README.md

 # Hi, I'm Arham 👋

-> Self-Taught Developer
-> Not just another coder—I’m all about the creative side of tech, a fan of minimalism and brutalism, building systems, UIs, and websites that just stand out.
+> Self-Taught Developer, not just another coder—I’m all about the creative side of tech.
+A fan of minimalism and brutalism, I build systems, UIs, and websites that just stand out.

 ### Tech I’ve Lived By